Types of Nonqualified Deferred Compensation Plans

 Methods Used by Employers to Finance NQDC Plans

 NQDC plans are future obligations of the employer, so employers must decide how to finance the obligations.
 Some pay the obligations out of operational funds as they become due; some employers may use a sinking fund, making annual contributions to the fund and investing the money as it chooses; other employers use insurance products to meet their obligation.
-There are many methods or combination of methods that can be used, some of which are discussed below.
+Many methods or combination of methods can be used; some are discussed below.

 NQDC plans involving insurance products may require underwriting.
 The insurer may offer guaranteed-issue underwriting, where all the key employees are automatically approved.
 In other cases, simplified-issue underwriting may be necessary, where the key employees may be reviewed based on limited criteria.